-- You may spend several years of your life working on your PhD, possibly in a stressful environment, with low pay, delaying buying a home, or getting married.
+- Even if you pay someone to write your PhD thesis (such services exist), you may spend several years of your life working on your PhD, possibly in a stressful environment, with low pay, delaying buying a home, or getting married.
 Meanwhile, you see your non-PhD friends ahead of you in their personal life.
 If you married when working on your PhD, this could eliminate some of these problems.

 - Some recruiters may say that you are over-qualified, that your experience is not really relevant to the job you are applying for (or too specialized), and that adapting to a fast-paced corporate environment might be challenging.

 - If you land a job in the corporate world, you might find it menial or boring.
 You could be disappointed that the research you did during your PhD years is a thing of the past, not leading to anything else.
 This is especially true if your hope was to get a tenured position in the academia, but can’t get one despite your very strong credentials, due to the fierce competition.
 It can bring long-lasting regrets and nostalgia.

 - You may be lacking some coding skills (SQL in particular), which put you at a disadvantage against a candidate with an applied master.
 Of course, it is always possible and desirable to gain these skills on your own (or via data camps) when working on your PhD.

 - Your salary might not be higher than that of a younger candidate with a master degree and the right experience.
 Your cumulative wealth over your lifetime may be lower.